jessxwu/jessxwu.github.io/src/content/blog/2024-04-30-scenes-from-the-last-eligible-year.md

 ---
-title: Three Days in Cannes
+title: Scenes from the Last Eligible Year
+subtitle: Or, How I Almost Didn’t Go to Cannes Because I Missed the Email
 excerpt: It was a gentle nudge, or maybe something of a deliberate prod.
-publishDate: 'Apr 30 2024'
+publishDate: 2022-04-30
-isFeatured: true
+isFeatured: false
 tags:
   - personal
   - movies